Best Clean Energy ETF UK to Watch

 With a Clean Energy ETF, you are able to expose your portfolio to several companies that are involved in sustainable energy at once.
 Whether you are a preacher of environmental action or not, it offers added diversification for any existing portfolio.

-There are a few key factors to look at before investing in the sector, which is why we will look to review 10 popular clean energy ETFs UK for 2021.
+There are a few key factors to look at before investing in the sector, which is why we will look to review 10 clean energy ETFs UK for 2022.

 Take a look at our picks that appear appetizing to us for some of the popular clean energy ETF UK, further down we will break down with analysis into each investment into bitesize form.